-He devises a scheme involving an ancient stone tablet discovered in the Sinai Peninsula in 1919.
-The tablet makes a stunning declaration about Jerusalem that has the CIA running scared.
-They fear he will use it to ignite Armageddon.
-And Abu Nazer has been using that fear against them because someone at the Agency has been leaking him information.
+He devises a strategy involving an ancient stone tablet discovered in the Sinai Peninsula in 1919.
+The tablet makes a shocking declaration about Jerusalem that has the CIA running scared.
+They fear he will use it to ignite Armageddon, and Abu Nazer has been using that fear against them because someone at the agency has been leaking him information.

 Seeking answers can be deadly when everyone has secrets.